SRI-CSL/radler/examples/android/README.rst

     cd /data/data
     ./touch

 Run detector radler node on your Android device.
-Frist, download an Android application (.apk) for Terminal Emulator for Android (e.g., https://github.com/jackpal/Android-Terminal-Emulator), and run it on your Android device.
+First, download an Android application (.apk) for Terminal Emulator for Android (e.g., https://github.com/jackpal/Android-Terminal-Emulator), and run it on your Android device.
 On the terminal emulator, run the following commands.

 ::